ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The ACE framework for authentication and authorization {{RFC9200}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

-* The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* The management of keying material for groups in ACE {{RFC9594}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager that new members access to join the OSCORE group, and that current members can access to retrieve updated keying material.

 Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as `/token` and `/introspect` at the AS, and `/authz-info` at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".